fwang2/pcircle/README.md

         make deploy

-should grab all dependencies and produce you a **container**, which isolate you from the default
+It grab all dependencies and produce you a **container**, which isolate you from the default
 installation:

         source ~/app-pcircle/bin/activate